 An endowed scholarship fund was established to continue the legacy of the Honorable Louis Welsh.
 The scholarship will be awarded to encourage a continuing student who exemplifies the highest ethical standards and believes in the humanity of the law.
 The applicant should demonstrate their passionate desire to fulfill a lifelong dream of becoming a trial lawyer.
 The applicant should show academic promise and demonstrate financial need due to life issues.

-This scholarship will be awarded to a student who has previous experience in the work place and is wishing to obtain a law degree to enhance their skills or make a career change.
+This scholarship will be awarded to a student who has previous experience in the work place or in the military and is wishing to obtain a law degree to enhance their skills or make a career change.
 Priority for this scholarship will be given to an evening or part-time student.

 Mary and Alan Schulman Scholarship